robertjskelton/robertjskelton.github.io/_posts/2024-06-20-suzuki-cappuccino-spark-plugs.markdown

 ![Cappuccino](/images/capsp/5.jpg)

 Re-install the new plugs with the spark plug socket.
-I found 23Nm as the torque spec, but didn't follow it.
+10-20Nm is the torque spec, but I didn't check mine.

 ![Cappuccino](/images/capsp/8.jpg)